 TOVEA A. TAELEIFI GALEA’I TUPA’I, Claimant

-SUAFALA TAVAI, FAOATO FUA TUPUA, and
+SUAFALA TAVAI, FAOATO FUA TUPUA,

-ATOA S. SIPILI, Counter-Claimants
+and ATOA S. SIPILI, Counter-Claimants

-[In the Matter of the Matai Title “ATIUMALETAVAI”
+[In re Registration of the Matai Title

-of the Village of Pago Pago]
+“ATIUMALETAVAI” of the village of Pago Pago]

 High Court of American Samoa